Kamal Aboki

 Kamal Aboki (January 1, 1997 – January 16, 2023) was a Nigerian comedian, actor and skit maker who acted in Hausa language.
 His name is Kamal Iliyasu but was popularly called Kamal Aboki.
 His Hausa skits online gave him popularity.

-Life
+Personal Life and Death

 Aboki was born in Kawo of Nassarawa Local Government Area of Kano.
 Aboki died in a bus accident on January 16, 2023.